Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Introduction

 \section{Introduction}

-In the last decade, datasets have become an essential factor of production.
-To improve the availability of datasets, researchers have a great interest in dataset search \cite{Hervey2021, Bogatu2020, Dong2021, Yang2022} and many dataset search systems have been developed, such as Aurum~\cite{Fernandez2018}, Auctus~\cite{Castelo2021}, Ronin~\cite{Ouellette2021}, and many others \cite{Rezig2021, Brickley2019}.
-The most popular way to find datasets is based mainly on keywords or catalogs in the available metadata \cite{Chapman2020, Hervey2021}.
-However, the insufficient metadata information makes it difficult for users to find a dataset.
-Therefore, motivated by exemplar search \cite{Mottin2016}, we study a search paradigm to find datasets of interest by entering an exemplar dataset \cite{Yang2022}.

-Spatial data, as one of the most important components of real-world data, is one of the most critical factors supporting decision-making in many fields.
-So search based on spatial datasets has been used in a wide variety of industries and provides invaluable insight, such as transportation planning \cite{wang2021public}, business decisions, diseases prevention \cite{adelfio2011similarity}, motion prediction \cite{houston2020one}, and so on.
-This suggests that conducting research on spatial dataset search is essential for discovering and reusing spatial data to help with prediction, analysis, and decision-making.
+Spatial data is a critical component of real-world data~\cite{Yang2022,FangMS2023,ChowdhuryMS22,LiuSC21}.
+Efficient spatial queries have become increasingly important in spatial data studies~\cite{Wu2021,Vu2020,Zacharatou2019,kalamatianos2021}.
+For example, the spatial join focuses on finding all matched pairs of records that satisfy some specified join predicate for two given spatial datasets~\cite{Qiao2020,Zacharatou2019,ChenCCT15}.
+Unfortunately, the traditional join operations require users to specify the datasets to be joined, posing challenges for junior users who are unfamiliar with the data source's data.
+Thus, the joinable table search ~\cite{zhu2019,Dong2021,ZhangYi2020,DengDong2017} has been proposed to identify the tables that can be joined with the query table, which is a key procedure in subsequent data analysis~\cite{Dong2023,DengCCYCYSWLCJZJZWYWT24}.
+However, the joinable search over spatial datasets has not been well-studied.

-However, massive spatial data often come from different data sources and are located in different regions.
+\blfootnote{$^{\ast}$ Sheng Wang and Zhiyong Peng are the corresponding authors.} \blfootnote{\IEEEauthorrefmark{3} Work does not relate to the position at Amazon.} Especially nowadays, massive spatial data often come from different data sources and are located in different regions.
 Many open-source data platforms, such as OpenGeoMetadata~\cite{OpenGeoMetadata}, GeoBlacklight~\cite{GeoBlacklight}, OpenGeoHub~\cite{OpenGeoHub}, etc., integrate spatial data from multiple open data sources.
 Also, individual companies or organizations are independent in managing datasets and have a wealth of spatial data stored in their own data sources.
-It is crucial to break the barriers of different data sources to facilitate the spatial dataset search from different data sources.
-Motivated by this, we focus on the spatial dataset search problem over multiple data sources to support the effectiveness and efficiency of the search in this paper.
+It is crucial to break the barriers between different data sources to facilitate joinable search over different spatial data sources.
+Motivated by this, we focus on the joinable search problem over multiple spatial data sources.
+In what follows, we will use a municipal planning example to introduce two types of joinable searches.